 Undergraduate coursework in either biology or zoology prepares students to pursue career opportunities in ecology and environmental biology, laboratory research and biotechnology, human health, animal health and welfare, plant biology, entomology, education, and a variety of other biological specializations.

 Candidates for the Bachelor of Science in Biology or the Bachelor of Science in Zoology must fulfill the University and the College of Arts and Sciences requirements for graduation as described elsewhere in this catalog.
 Certification into the major requires completion of 24 semester credit hours and 2.0 GPA.
 Honors students complete honors requirements in place of UCORE requirements.
 The math and science components of those requirements are fulfilled as part of the School requirements described below.
 Other University requirements include: 120 total credit hours of which 40 must be 300-400-level credits; the writing portfolio; and two writing in the major courses (identified by [M] in the course listings).
 College requirements include one year of foreign language or two years taken in high school.
 The Schedule of Studies below provides a sample curriculum for each of the degree options offered by the School of Biological Sciences.
-All Bachelor of Science degree options in Biology and Zoology require a minimum of 19 semester credit hours of core BIOLOGY courses (BIOLOGY 106, 107, 301, 372 and 405 or 403).
+Bachelor of Science degree options in Biology and Zoology require a minimum of 19 semester credit hours of core BIOLOGY courses (BIOLOGY 106, 107, 301, 372 and 405 or 403).
 An additional 21 semester credit hours of biological sciences coursework selected in consultation with your biology advisor is required.
 The 21 semester credit hours must include 15 upper division credits, six of which must be BIOLOGY courses taken in residence at WSU.
 An overall GPA of at least 2.0 must be maintained in all College and School requirements.
 A maximum of 4 credits of coursework that are graded S, F may be used toward fulfilling School requirements or program options, and no other courses taken S or P can be applied toward fulfilling School requirements or program options.
 Students must complete an exit survey.
 Students may not double major or take a minor in any combination of Biology, Zoology, or General Studies Biological Sciences.

 We expect that students graduating with a Bachelor of Science in Biology or Zoology will meet the following learning outcomes: (1) have a mastery of fundamental biological concepts and an ability to integrate this conceptual knowledge across different subfields within the discipline; (2) use critical thinking and scientific skills to analyze and solve biological problems; (3) effectively communicate biological problems and solutions to the scientific community and the public at-large in writing and in oral discussion; (4) have the ability to formulate logical hypotheses, to test hypotheses using quantitative and other appropriate methods involving collection and analysis of data, and to make valid inferences from experimental results; (5) identify and access the central body of knowledge in biology or zoology through utilization of a wide range of methods for researching the primary literature; (6) use scientific literacy and knowledge of biology or zoology to analyze contemporary social, cultural, and environmental issues to make informed rational decisions.

-Seven options are available for the Bachelor of Science degree in Biology: general biology, biology education, plant biology, ecology/evolutionary biology, entomology, and pre-physical therapy/pre-occupational therapy/pre-physician assistant, and basic medical sciences.
+Seven options are available for the Bachelor of Science degree in Biology: general biology, biology education, plant biology, ecology/evolutionary biology, entomology, pre-physical therapy/pre-occupational therapy/pre-physician assistant, and basic medical sciences.
+Each option includes a common core curriculum plus additional specialized courses.
 The general biology option provides broad training in the life sciences, particularly for students seeking to continue in professional or graduate school.
 The biology education option is particularly suitable for students who would like to teach biology at the high school level.
-The plant biology option is available for students with a special interest in plants and serves students who would like careers in Plant sciences or to pursue graduate studies.
+The plant biology option is available for students with a special interest in plants and serves students who would like careers in plant sciences or to pursue graduate studies.
 The ecology/evolutionary biology option provides a concentration on ecological and evolutionary biology to address interests in such fields as environmental and wildlife biology.
 The entomology option is available for students who wish to focus on insect biology.
 The pre-physical therapy/pre-occupational therapy/pre-physician assistant option is designed for students who would like to pursue studies in physical therapy, occupational therapy, or physician assistant programs.
 The basic medical sciences option supports students who aim for a career in the health fields, including professional training in medicine, dentistry, and pharmacy.
 This degree has two plans of study (Plan A or Plan B).
 Either will help students to meet the requirements for admission to medical, dental, or pharmacy schools, or other health science professional programs.
 Plan A students have a primary concentration of biological sciences and a secondary concentration in chemistry.
 Plan B requires courses from three unrelated areas of biological sciences (biology, molecular bioscience, and neuroscience).
 Students will work with their academic advisor in the School of Biological Sciences to plan individual courses of study.

 Three options are available for the Bachelor of Science degree in Zoology: general zoology, pre-veterinary/animal care, and pre-medicine/pre-dentistry.
 Each of these options includes a core curriculum that provides a strong science foundation plus additional specialized courses taken in the particular program option.
 The flexible curriculum leading to a zoology degree meets the needs of students with various interests and goals.
 The general zoology option provides a broad, solid foundation in zoology.
 It is especially aimed at students desiring a well-rounded background for further professional studies or for entry into the work force in areas such as wildlife biology or fisheries.
 The pre-medicine/pre-dentistry option is offered by the School of Biological Sciences as a course program designed to provide a solid academic foundation that successfully prepares the student for admission into medical, dental, or pharmacy school.
 The pre-veterinary/animal care option prepares students for careers involving animal care and maintenance in research institutions, zoos, aquaria, and clinics and for application to colleges of veterinary medicine.